openstack/kolla-ansible/doc/quickstart.rst

 Additional steps for upstart and other non-systemd distros
 ==========================================================

-For Ubuntu 14.04 which uses upstart and other non-systemd distros, run the following.
+For other non-systemd distros, run the following.

 ::